nocarryr/python-dispatch/doc/source/dispatcher.rst

 Dispatcher
 ==========

-`Dispatcher`_ is the core component of the framework.
+:any:`Dispatcher` is the core component of the framework.
 Subclassing this enables all of the event functionality.

 Usage